 Bug Bounty Programme

 Please note that your participation in the Bug Bounty Programme is voluntary and subject to the terms and conditions set forth on this page.
-By submitting a website or product vulnerability to Paysera, you acknowledge that you have read and agreed to these Programme Terms.
+By submitting a website or product vulnerability to Paysera, you acknowledge that you have read and agreed to the terms and conditions of this Programme.

-These Programme Terms supplement the terms of any other agreement in which you have entered with Paysera.
-If there is any inconsistency between the terms of the Paysera Agreements and these Programme Terms, these Programme Terms will control, but only with regard to the Bug Bounty Programme.
+These Programme term and conditions supplement the terms of any other agreement in which you have entered with Paysera.
+In the event of any inconsistency between the terms of the Paysera Agreements and these Programme terms and conditions, the latter shall prevail solely with respect to the Bug Bounty Programme.

 Security issue reporting guidelines

-If you think you have found a security vulnerability in Paysera, please report it to us by email to [email protected].
-Please include detailed steps to reproduce the bug and a brief description of what the impact is.
-We encourage responsible disclosure (as described below), and we promise to investigate all legitimate reports in a timely manner and fix any issues as soon as we can.
+If you think you have found a security vulnerability in Paysera, please report it to us by email [email protected].
+Please include detailed steps to reproduce the issue and a brief description of its potential impact.
+We encourage responsible disclosure (as described below) and commit to investigating all legitimate reports promptly, addressing any confirmed issues as soon as possible.

 Services in scope

-Any Paysera service that handles reasonably sensitive user data is intended to be in scope.
-This includes virtually all the content in the following domains: *.paysera.com
+Any Paysera service that processes reasonably sensitive user data is considered in scope.
+This includes, but is not limited to, virtually all content under the following domains: *.paysera.com.

-Security of user funds, data and communication is of highest priority to Paysera.
-In order to encourage responsible disclosure, we will not pursue legal actions against the researchers who point out the problem provided they follow principles of responsible disclosure which include, but are not limited to:
+The security of user funds, data, and communications is a top priority at Paysera.
+To encourage responsible disclosure, we will not take legal action against researchers who identify vulnerabilities, provided they adhere to responsible disclosure principles, which include, but are not limited to, the following:

-In researching vulnerabilities on the website of Paysera, you must not be engaged into the following:
+In researching vulnerabilities on the website of Paysera, it is strictly forbidden to:

-We ask you to be available to follow along and provide further information on the bug, and invite you to work together with Paysera developers in reproducing, diagnosing, and fixing the bug.
+We invite you to work together with Paysera developers in reproducing, diagnosing, and fixing the issue.
 We use the following guidelines to determine the eligibility of requests and the amount of reward.

 #